salvationdao/xsyn-transactions/readme.md

 * docker compose v2.12.2

 Spin-up

-If you are working on this codebase `make init` will initialize the codebase including spinning up the database with migrations and data migration.
+If you are working on this codebase `make init` will initialize the codebase including spinning up the database with migrations and data migration (data migratiuon needs to be ran after xsyn-service is up and running).
 If you are not working on the codebase you want to just run `make docker-serve`

 Envars